-For a lot of businesses, this year was a turning point for efforts in diversity, equity and inclusion.
-PAN has always put people first, and in the past year we recommitted and strengthened our existing DEI ideals to continue building a stronger community for everyone.
-Now 170 employees strong, we are proud of the progress we made in 2021 as we drew inspiration from one another and from modern civil rights leaders like Tarana Burke, Alicia Garza and Bryan Stevenson who embody the aspirations and leadership of Dr. Martin Luther King, Jr.
+For a lot of businesses, the past few years have marked a shift for efforts in diversity, equity and inclusion.
+PAN has always put people first, and we continue to strengthen our existing DEI ideals to build a stronger community for everyone.
+Now more than 200 employees strong, we are proud of the progress we made in the past year as we drew inspiration from one another and from modern civil rights leaders like Tarana Burke, Alicia Garza and Bryan Stevenson who embody the aspirations and leadership of Dr. Martin Luther King, Jr.

-Some of our important milestones from the last year include:
+Some of our important milestones from 2022 include:

 Our commitment to inclusivity and equality for all people across all areas of business and society has encouraged us to think about important historic milestones like Martin Luther King Day.
 Meaningful change cannot be made unless the entire organization is on board – from junior levels all the way up to executives.